 I have two best friends – one straight, one gay, and our disagreements last at most, one day.
 We share entirely different views on just about everything, which of course leads to a debate you might hear on LBC, however, we accept it and move on.

 Compared to the female friendships I’ve had, it’s never been that simple.
 I do believe jealousy and competition, feud fire, as women know they are put together and judged.
-A great friend of mine, stopped talking altogether,when I forgot her birthday (I did try to make it up).
-Or another, when she realised she wanted to spend every waking minute with her boyfriend.
+A great friend of mine, stopped talking altogether, when I forgot her birthday (I did try to make it up).
+Another stopped talking, when she realised she wanted to spend every waking minute with her new boyfriend.

 There’s zero bitchiness with a male friend.
 I don’t have to worry about how I look, or spend a few minutes trying to figure out how to word something, as girl’s emotions, may convert my thoughts as evil.
 That’s a biased view of my gender I admit, though that’s what past experience has taught me.